The following are web sites and recommended resources to help you if you are single yet preparing to marry someone someday.

 Additional Single Yet Preparing Resources:

 • Is This The One?: Insightful Dates for Finding the Love of Your Life is written by Steve Arterburn.
 It is published by Zondervan.
 In this book, Steve Arterburn maintains that the key to a long-term relationship is making sure you’re taking the plunge with the right person.
 He focuses attention on the beginning of relationships.
 This is before the commitment, before the emotional investment, before the children.
 He prescribes three sets of ten carefully devised dates designed to help couples reveal their true colors.
 This will clarify whether or not they are a compatible match.
-It’s a must read for engaged or dating couples, happy singles, concerned parents, and anyone who wants to make better decisions about who to marry and who to leave behind.

 • The Sacred Search: What If It’s Not about Who You Marry, But Why? – written by Gary Thomas, published by David C. Cook.
 “This is sobering but helpful marriage advice” as one reviewer wrote, and we agree.
 “Gary Thomas debunks the mythical search for a soul mate to help you choose a ‘sole-mate.’
 This biblically based book is for anyone who wants to be wise in their pursuit of a spouse.”
 This is not a book for those who are afraid to look beyond their immediate feelings for the person they want to marry.
 It is a serious book about a serious matter —who you marry and why, and what to look for in that person, as you pursue the sacred covenant of marriage.